Francis Hill: Career

-Sir Francis was involved in municipal government both nationally and internationally.
-He was chairman of the Association of Municipal Corporations 1957–1966, president of the European Conference of Local Authorities 1966–1968, president of the International Union of Local Authorities 1967–1971, and a member of the Royal Commission on Local Government in England, 1966-1969 which produced the Redcliffe-Maud report.
+Hill was involved in municipal government both nationally and internationally.
+He was chairman of the English Association of Municipal Corporations, 1957 to 1966, president of the European Conference of Local Authorities, 1966 to 1968, president of the International Union of Local Authorities, 1967 to 1971, and a member of the Royal Commission on Local Government in England, 1966 to 1969, which produced the Redcliffe-Maud report.